oobabooga/text-generation-webui/03-‐-Parameters-Tab.md

 ### Parameters description

-For a technical description of the parameters, the [transformers documentation](https://huggingface.co/docs/transformers/main_classes/text_generation#transformers.GenerationConfig) is a good reference.
+For more information about the parameters, the [transformers documentation](https://huggingface.co/docs/transformers/main_classes/text_generation#transformers.GenerationConfig) is a good reference.

 * **max_new_tokens**: Maximum number of tokens to generate.
 It is used in the truncation calculation through the formula `(prompt_length) = min(truncation_length - max_new_tokens, prompt_length)`, so don't set it higher than necessary.
 * **temperature**: Primary factor to control the randomness of outputs.
 0 = deterministic (only the most likely token is used).
 Higher value = more randomness.